Dual approach for object tracking based on optical flow and swarm intelligence: Algorithmic summary and Complexity analysis

-Complexity of Algorithm \textit{\textbf{DominantPointReInitialization(Accepted\\Particles, dompts(dmpt))}}$-$ If total number of accepted particle is n and for sorting that vector containing x particle will at best take O(nlogn).
+Complexity of Algorithm \textit{\textbf{DominantPointReInitialization(AcceptedParticles, dompts(dmpt))}} -\\ If total number of accepted particle is n and for sorting that vector containing x particle will at best take O(nlogn).
 After sorting we will took first particle as next new dominant point, so overall time complexity will ne O(nlogn).